Demonstrate the value and impact of diversity in a broad range of disciplines related to games

 Dames Making Games is a not-for-profit organization founded in Toronto in 2012.

 We run a wide range of programs and events for women, non-binary, gender nonconforming, trans and queer folks interested in games.
-We are member-run and member-funded, arts-focused, technology positive, collaborative, engaged, and welcoming!
+We are member-run, arts-focused, technology positive, collaborative, engaged, and welcoming!

 Presentations by 3-5 women involved in games and/or community.
 Since March 2012, over 90 speakers have shared their game projects and career stories.

 Hands-on sessions covering game design, art direction, music production, project management, critique, business development, software tools and programming languages.